François Albert: Political career

 He was Minister of Education from 14 June 1924 to 17 April 1925.

 Albert introduced an initial reform to the lycée (secondary school) curriculum on 9 August 1924 in which all pupils would now study French, history, geography and sciences.

 The student could choose in the last four years whether to concentrate on classics, modern languages, or science.

-In September he ordered that primary inspectors should have authority over elementary classes of the lycee, and these classes should accept capable primary school students.
+In September he ordered that primary inspectors should have authority over elementary classes of the lycée, and these classes should accept capable primary school students.

-At the annual meeting of the Ligue de l'enseignement in Valence on 1 November 1924 Albert gave a speech in which he violently attacked the Jesuits, whom he accused of wanting to suppress the university.
+At the annual meeting of the Ligue de l'enseignement in Valence on 1 November 1924 Albert gave a speech in which he attacked the Jesuits, whom he accused of wanting to suppress the university.

 Jean Guiraud (1866–1953), editor of the Roman Catholic La Croix (The Cross), described Albert as "uniting in his person the action of masonry and official action in national education".
 Guiraud said the école unique was "a sectarian enterprise that aims at establishing the monopoly of the atheist state."

 Herriot announced a committee on the école unique chaired by Ferdinand Buisson on 7 December 1924.

 At its first meeting, on 23 December 1924, Albert said the committee should keep in mind the importance of the école unique as a symbol of democracy.

 They should avoid religious questions, and should focus on developing practical recommendations for reform by 1 April 1925.

 In January 1925 Albert unified the examinations for secondary education scholarships so they covered studies at both the lycée and the école primaire supérieures.

 Albert was defeated in the senatorial election in 1927.

 In 1928 Albert ran for election as deputy in the Melle constituency of Deux-Sèvres and was elected in the first round of voting.